Al-zahirith/genesis-minimal-invariant-framework/README.md

 It does not include implementations or applied systems.

 Full Paper (PDF)
-📄 [Looks like the result wasn't safe to show.
-Let's switch things up and try something else!]
 Archived with DOI: https://doi.org/10.5281/zenodo.18266715 (doi.org in Bing)

 Core Invariants